-Why is DAST Important?
+Why is DAST Testing Important?

 The importance of DAST in terms of security during any software development process is immense.
 It comes into play in the SDLC as early as the initial building phase.
 This is the phase where security experts can actually observe how the app is behaving in the HTTP environment and try to simulate attacks from a threat actor's perspective.

-One can ask why we should treat DAST as or more important than SAST?
+One can ask why we should treat DAST as or more important than SAST.
 The answer is that while SAST has its role in finding errors in the code during the early phases of the SDLC, it doesn't focus on the actual app behavior in a runtime environment.

-How DAST Works?
+How Does DAST Security Scan Works?

 An example of this technique is the injection of malicious data to uncover injection flaws in the application.
-DAST works by testing all the HTML and HTTP access points and also brings into consideration the typical user behaviour in order to find out vulnerabilities.
+DAST works by testing all the HTML and HTTP access points and also brings into consideration the typical user behavior in order to find out vulnerabilities.

-Since DAST doesn’t access an application’s source code, it can detect security flaws only by attacking the application from outside.
+Sincedast dynamic application security testing doesn’t access an application’s source code, it can detect security flaws only by attacking the application from outside.
 For the same reason, it also can’t help the testers find the particular faulty lines of the code in case some vulnerability is detected.

-Advantages and Disadvantages of DAST
+Advantages and Disadvantages of DAST Testing

 There is no doubt about the value DAST brings to the table when it comes to application security testing.
 Though it excels in most of the security-specific areas, it has its own limitations too.
 So, let’s take a look at some of the top advantages and disadvantages of this technology.